sfkonrad/004.01-proj-group4/README.md

 > ## 2) Develop an Application that solves that FinTech problem

-### The problem we analyzed and the corresponding FinTech Application we developed are deliverables that required us to determine and arrive at a mutual agreement upon the scope of the team's sanalysis.
+### The problem we analyzed and the corresponding FinTech Application we developed are deliverables that required us to determine and arrive at a mutual agreement upon the scope of our team's sanalysis.
 Our use case is presented as follows...

 ---